offline-trust/security-blanket/docs/docs/getting-started.md

     > Correct any errors.

 3. Make copies for multiple blankets.
+The number should be based on the needs of your [backup plan](./security-best-practices.md#replicate-your-blanket).

 **Outcome**:
 * A set of filled out Security Blankets